One of the best Westerns ever made, John Ford’s Stagecoach is also one of the few Westerns to be nominated for the Best Picture Oscar.

-John Wayne's fanatic screen hero first took shape in this Ford's classic.
+John Wayne’s fanatic screen hero first took shape in this Ford classic.
 Wayne plays the Ringo Kid, an honest, good-humored youngster, wrongly condemned for a crime he did not commit.
-He breaks out of jail to pursuit of the criminals (the Plummer brothers) who murdered his brother and put him behind bars.
+He breaks out of jail to pursuit of the criminals (the Plummer brothers) who had murdered his father and brother and put him behind bars.

 Ringo stops the coach with a shot that terrifies its passengers.
 However, he immediately establishes himself as a decent, likable guy, especially after surrendering to the benevolent sheriff–until the stagecoach coach gets to Lordsburg.
 Ringo’s intention is to return to jail to serve his term, an act that further reaffirms his credibility; though he intends to do it only after his vendetta mission is accomplished.

-In the end, unaware of issues of propriety, he invites Dallas to join him and is amazed when Mrs. Mallory moves away and they are left to eat alone, "Look like I've got the plague, don't it" Ringo is proposition to Dallas is hesitant and awkward.
-He says, "I have a ranch across the border.
-A man could live there…and a woman…Will you go"
+In the end, unaware of issues of propriety, he invites Dallas to join him and is amazed when Mrs. Mallory moves away and they are left to eat alone, “Look like I’ve got the plague, don’t it?”

 Oscar Nominations: 7